sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

                     // leak the index
                     var itmp = mydv.getUint32(i2 + 12,true);

-                    // get a reference to TypedArray that they can read/write too myarray = arr1[itmp];
+                    // get a reference to TypedArray that they overwrite myarray = arr1[itmp];

                     // get the pointer of the myarray Array